El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 An old, rusty truck lies stranded among the hills on El Cajon Mountain Trail.

 The following mile of the trail is just as technical as the previous one.
 The terrain is steep, rutted, and full of loose dirt and gravel.
 To stay safe, wear sturdy trail runners or hiking shoes.
-Wearing tennis or running shoes could leave you feeling uncertain due to their lack of traction.
+Wearing tennis or running shoes could leave you uncertain due to their lack of traction.

 A rugged trail descends sharply into the valley with the ocean visible in the distance.